Liinkiing/monorepo-lerna-typescript-starter/README.md

 # install all workspaces deps, no need to lerna bootstrap
 yarn install

-# run start across all packages
+# run in parallel start across all packages
 yarn start

-# run dev across all packages
+# run in parallel dev across all packages
 yarn dev

-# run test across all packages
+# run in parallel test across all packages
 yarn test

-# run lint across all packages
+# run in parallel lint across all packages
 yarn lint

-# run build across all packages
+# run in parallel build across all packages
 yarn build

 # run lint in the frontend package